Telefónica: Austria

-In May 2022, Telefonica announced the acquisition of the European cloud-based services specialist and cloud Microsoft Dynamics partner BE-terna.
-The deal worth €350 million includes 1,000 staff, AI, extended service capabilities across Europe and a cybersecurity services division.The deal aimed to see Telefonica to increase its geographic scale and aid to its digital capabilities.
+In May 2022, Telefónica announced the acquisition of the European cloud-based services specialist and cloud Microsoft Dynamics partner BE-terna.
+The deal worth €350 million includes 1,000 staff, AI, extended service capabilities across Europe, and a cybersecurity services division.
+The deal aimed to see Telefónica increase its geographic scale and aid its digital capabilities.

 Spain

 Telefónica is the second largest corporation in Spain, behind the Santander Group.
 It operates under the movistar and O2 brands with the first being the largest broadband and phone (both mobile and landlines) provider in Spain.

-Telefónica's FTTH network in Spain is the most extensive fibre-to-home network in Europe, as of April 2016, and the shut down plan for the legacy copper network is already in progress.
+Telefónica's FTTH network in Spain is the most extensive fibre-to-home network in Europe, as of April 2016, and the shutdown plan for the legacy copper network is already in progress.

 Germany

 Telefónica was the parent of Telefónica Deutschland, which held two alternative IP carriers.
 The two ISPs, mediaWays and HighwayOne merged in January 2003 after having been purchased by Telefónica in 2001 and February 2002 respectively.

-On 26 January 2006 Telefónica completed its £17.7 billion (€25.7 billion) acquisition of the UK-based operator O2 which also provided mobile phone services in Germany under the O2 brand.
+On 26 January 2006, Telefónica completed its £17.7 billion (€25.7 billion) acquisition of the UK-based operator O2 which also provided mobile phone services in Germany under the O2 brand.
 Following the purchase, Telefónica merged Telefónica Deutschland and O2 Germany to form the current business Telefónica Germany.

 Telefónica Germany, purchased competitor E-Plus on 1 October 2014.
 As part of the purchase, Telefónica reduced its stake in its subsidiary to 62.1%.
 Integration continues as of August 2015, but the now merged network is Germany's largest in customers.